What to consider in supply chain software for operational excellence Recently, Supply Chain Movement published the Supply...Read More

 Today’s aerospace supply chain is complex, global, and more vulnerable than ever.
 In the capital-intensive aviation industry, an agile and resilient supply chain, aside from efficient production processes, merits the highest level of attention.
 The industry has an incredibly diverse and complex ecosystem of different tiers of suppliers; original equipment manufacturers (OEMs); maintenance, repair and overhaul (MRO) providers; and customers, including airliners and armed forces.

 This complexity of trading partners also comes with an entire ecosystem of data.
-Effective supply chain strategies not only help companies improve efficiency, control costs and mitigate risks, but also enable them to deliver value to the customers.
+Effective supply chain strategies help companies improve efficiency, control costs, and mitigate risks.
+Elemica enables them to deliver value to the customers.

 Sourcing of Raw Materials